The objective of this challenge is to solve the NP-hard graph problem Steiner Tree on undirected edge-weighted graphs:

 It is the same as track 1 except that all instances have low treewidth and a tree decomposition is given in the input file.
 On almost half of the instances, the provided tree decomposition has guaranteed minimum width.
 The details on how the decompositions are given can be found in Appendix A. They have been computed thanks to the winning implementations of the previous PACE challenge.
 Nothing prevents you from re-computing your own tree decomposition.

 There are 200 benchmark instances, labeled instance001 to instance200.gr.
 The instances are ordered lexicographically by increasing (b,m) where b is the maximum bag size of the given tree decomposition and m is the number of edges.
 The odd instances are public and the even instances are secret.
-You can download the public instances here.
+You can download the public instances here (update: the public and hidden instances can now be found on github).

 Evaluation and Ranking for the exact tracks